puppetlabs/puppet-vagrant-boxes/README.md

 * The name becomes the hostname of the box ... so you have to be careful.
 * Debian/Ubuntu doesn't like underscores in the name.
 * A dot in the box name would create a subdomain, which is probably not desirable.

+Once you've produced a new box you should modify html/index.html to add it so it can be accessed from the index on S3.

+Finally, follow the next steps for building a box.

+## Building a box

+Pick a box to build:

+    $ veewee vbox list

+The build it:

+    $ veewee vbox build centos-58-x64

+At this point it will download necessary ISO's and start building a box.

+Now validate the box:

+    $ veewee vbox validate 'centos-58-x64'

+And export the vm to a .box file:

+    $ vagrant basebox export 'centos-58-x64'

+Now upload the box located in the current directory 'centos-58-x86_64.box' to the correct S3 bucket, and if you modified the index.html, upload that as well.